michaelkkehoe/container-monitoring-workshop/levels/300_io_basics/README.md

 * Determine the read and write bandwidth utilization (percentage) of the contaienr
 * Determine the read and write IOPS utilization (percentage) of the container

-## How to run the excercise

 ## How to check your work
-Look at the output of your program and you should see an average CPU usage of 50%
+You should see a write rate of 1MB/s